Supporting deaf and hard of hearing students at school

 • individual support sessions with a specialist Teacher of the Deaf or support staff.

-A specialist school for the deaf
+Specialist school for the Deaf

 Reasonable adjustments